strandfield/cppscanner/README.md

 the output database is written in the main thread.
 The performance benefit should be small because parsing takes most of the time.
 The recommended minimum when using this option is therefore 2.

+### `merge` options

+`--home <home>`: specifies a "home" directory for the output snapshot.
+Alternatively, a project version may be specified using the `CPPSCANNER_HOME_DIR` environment variable.

+`--project-name <name>`: specifies a project name for the output snapshot.
+Alternatively, a project name may be specified using the `CPPSCANNER_PROJECT_NAME` environment variable.

+`--project-version <version>`: specifies a project version for the output snapshot.
+Alternatively, a project version may be specified using the `CPPSCANNER_PROJECT_VERSION` environment variable.

+`--output <snapshot.db>`: specifies a filepath for the output snapshot.

+`--link`: switch to the *link* mode.
+In this mode, the tool searches recursively for `.cppscanner` folders in which snapshots produced by the clang plugin are saved and merges them together.

+`--keep-source-files`: instruct the tool to keep source files after the merge has been completed.
+This option is only useful when using `--link` to prevent the tool from deleting the source snapshots; in normal mode, the source files are not deleted.

+## Using the clang plugin

+Note to Windows user: clang plugins do not work on Windows.

+On Linux, pass `-DCPPSCANNER_BUILD_PLUGIN=ON` to CMake when configuring the project.
+Build using `cmake --build build_dir --target all`.
+Then install the plugin using `cmake --install build_dir`.

+You can then use the plugin when building a project with clang.
+An example is provided in the [simple_project](tests/testprojects/simple_project/CMakeLists.txt) in `tests/testprojects/simple_project`.